asu2304/DA6401-Introduction-to-Deep-Learning-Assignment_1/README.md

 This repository contains the following question-specific Python files:
 - `question1.py`
 - `question2.py`
-- `question4.py`
+- `question4(sweep_run).py`
-- `question7.py`
+- `question7_confusion_matrix.pyy`

 ---

 ## 📌 Notes
 - Ensure your environment is set up with the specified Python version and dependencies before running any scripts.
-- Refer to the [Assignment Report](https://wandb.ai/da24s006-indian-institue-of-technology-madras-/Question_4/reports/DA6401-Assignment-report-by-DA24S006--VmlldzoxMTgyOTU5NQ) for detailed explanations and results.
+- Refer to the [Assignment Report](https://wandb.ai/da24s006-indian-institue-of-technology-madras-/Question_4/reports/DA6401-Assignment-report-by-DA24S006--VmlldzoxMTgyOTU5NQ) for answer to each questions for the assignment.